alaaalloush/Machine_Learning_Engineer/README.md

 It also contains tutorials explaining how to tune hyperparameter of xgboost model to predict Boston housing prices using SageMaker.

-* Updating a Model with Amazon's SageMaker
-This module contains a project to update XGBoost model to predict the sentiment of a movie.
+* Updating a Model in production with Amazon's SageMaker This module contains a project to update XGBoost model to predict the sentiment of a movie.
 The update is to meet changes in the underlying data used to train the original model.
 It also contains tutorials explaining how to update models in SageMaker without interrupting service.